 Accommodation in Omalo

 When booking the accommodation in Omalo, keep in mind that the village actually consists of two parts - Zemo (Upper) and Kvemo (Lower) Omalo.
 Upper Omalo lies on the hill in close proximity of Keselo fortress, is smaller, more scenic and the prices here are therefore higher.
 Lower Omalo is larger and offers a wider range of budget accommodation.
-However, it lies further from the fortress - if you want to visit it, count with at least 15-20 minutes of brisk uphill walking.
+However, it lies further from the fortress - if you want to visit it, expect at least 15-20 minutes of brisk uphill walking.

 Tishe is a pleasant hostel located in the Lower Omalo offering superb value for the money.
 The bed are comfortable and rooms small but clean.
 We also liked the cooking skills and attitude of Eto and the rest of the staff, though they spoke very little English (might have improved since 2016).
 At this hostel, you can find also the only shop in the village where you can buy not just food but also fridge magnets, hand-made socks, and other souvenirs.